How To Play Bridge

 Unlike similar games like Euchre and 500, the rules for bidding in Contract Bridge are very formal.
-There are a large number of 'systems' you can play but most players play a variation of one of two systems.
+There are a large number of ‘systems’ you can play but most players play a variation of one of two systems.
 Which system you will play will often depend on the the country you are in or what your Bridge friends play:

 Acol: If you live in the UK, Ireland, Australia or New Zealand then you are much more likely to play using the Acol Bidding System

 The Standard American Bidding System is played in most other countries.
 This system is also known by the names ‘SAYC’, ‘Stam’, ‘Five Card Majors’ and ‘American Contract Bridge’.

 When you play Bridge online on 60SecondBridge you can use either Acol and Standard American bidding.
-Our beginner lessons are relevant to both systems and then as you learn how to play bridge you must choose to use either the Acol or Standard American lessons (depending on the country you are in or sometimes what your friends play).
+Our friendly beginner lessons are relevant to both systems and then as you learn how to play bridge you must choose to use either the Acol or Standard American lessons (depending on the country you are in or sometimes what your friends play).

 Essential Bridge Terms